• Published April 6, 2024

 In addition, the traditional servant leadership model can often bend leaders too far towards care for others instead of care for self — a balance that’s subtle, but vitally important.

-At CCL, our resiliency research focuses on helping people avoid burnout by burning bright, instead.
+At CCL, our resiliency research focuses on helping people avoid burnout.
 Here are a few tips for starting your own resiliency practice:

 • Maximize “Time Confetti” — Breaks and pauses to recharge don’t need to be huge chunks of time.
 Use the few minutes you have between activities — the short moments we refer to as “time confetti” — to do something enjoyable and energizing, such as taking a few deep breaths, going for a quick walk outside, dancing to your favorite song, or calling someone you love.